Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 Vincent Quigley, a staff engineer at Sanity, measured his own spend: "My Claude Code usage costs my company not an insignificant percent of what they pay me monthly.
 But for that investment: I ship features 2–3x faster, I can manage multiple development threads, I spend zero time on boilerplate.
 Budget for $1,000–1,500/month for a senior engineer going all-in on AI development."

 That's the real number.
-A senior engineer fully leveraging Claude costs $1–1.5K/month.
+Not a marketing estimate — a staff engineer's actual credit card statement. $1–1.5K/month gets you a 2–3x multiplier.
 Budget for it and you get the gains.
 Cheap out and adoption stays shallow.

 The Post-Launch Roadmap: This Is Continuous, Not One-Time

-Claude Code isn't a project.
+Claude Code isn't a project with a completion date.
 It's a platform.
 It evolves.

 Quarter 2–3 Cadence: